peteroupc/peteroupc.github.io/morealg.md

 The second algorithm takes a parameter _a_, which must be a rational number in the interval (0, 1].
 Adapted from Berman's gamma generator, as given in Devroye 1986, p.
 419. Because of the power-of-uniform sub-algorithm this algorithm works only if the PSRN's fractional digits are binary (zeros or ones).

-1. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
+1. Create _ret_, a uniform PSRN with a positive sign and an integer part of 0.
 If _a_ is 1, instead generate an exponential random variate with a rate of 1 via the **ExpRand** or
 **ExpRand2** algorithm and return that variate.
 2. Generate a PSRN _ret_ using the **power-of-uniform sub-algorithm** (in the page on PSRNs) with _px_/_py_ = 1/_a_.
 3. (The following two steps succeed with probability (1&minus;_ret_)<sup>1&minus;_a_</sup>.)
 Create an input coin that does the following: "Flip the input coin and return 1 minus the result."